Lady Shiva: The New 52 onward

 Following the New 52 reboot in 2011, a new version of Lady Shiva debuted in 2012.
 This version of Shiva, de-aged and younger compared to her original counterpart, was said to be comparable in age to Dick Grayson (although she hints it is an intended misdirection) and was already a master assassin by the time she was a teenager.
-This version also bore a different costume, appearing in a teal kabuki-like garb and mask, in full gear she appears to have an extremely long, auburn braid with blades embedded in the hair that can be used offensively, but this is merely a wig connected to her mask.
+This version also bore a different costume, appearing in a teal kabuki-like garb and mask, in full gear she appears to have a long, auburn braid with blades embedded in the hair that can be used offensively, but this is merely a wig connected to her mask.
 Some details of her past was revealed, having suffered from a childhood filled with trauma in which left a desire for vengeance and trained to become a martial artist and assassin-for-hire.
 She eventually joined the League of Assassins and named herself "Lady Shiva" after the Hindu god of destruction, serving as a trainer.
-She once had an encounter with Batman and Robin (Dick Grayson), the latter whose potential interest her.
+She once had an encounter with Batman and Dick Grayson, the latter whose potential interests her.
 Among those she has trained included Bronze Tiger (whom she was said to have a long history with) and Red Hood.

 In the 2014 "Nightwing: Death of a Family" storyline, Shiva returns to Gotham City several years later to kill another target and Dick Grayson, now Nightwing, sets out to stop her.
 He is surprised to see that she remembers him from their first encounter and even more so when she praises his progress since their last meeting.
 She repeats that he is squandering his natural talent by not learning from her.
 Shiva completes her mission by throwing an axe at the S.E.C building door (to intimidate into initiating lockdown) but quickly realises that Nightwing was already injured before their fight.
 To Dick Grayson's surprise she says that him fighting at a disadvantage shows more than he knows and that he has too much skill to kill without a concrete reason.
 It is later revealed that Penguin hired her and told Nightwing about her mission in the hopes that either he'd be saved from paying Shiva's high fees, or that she would kill Nightwing.
 Later, she fights alongside Bronze Tiger, Cheshire, December Graystone, Rictus, and Red Hood as the Untitled infiltrated the League of Assassin's secret city.